 These are stories with characters who, if they existed in our world, would almost certainly be trans and/or non-binary, but who exist in settings with very different social/cultural takes on gender than ours, in ways that influence how the characters understand themselves and relate to gender.
 It might mean they're not quite as relateable as the characters in the books above, but they're still a refreshing divergence from cisnormative protagonists, and the exploration of gender in the world-building is wonderful in its own right.

-★ The Tensorate books by Neon Yang (enby author!)
+★ The Tensorate books by Neon Yang (non-binary author!)

 In this world, children are considered genderless (and puberty is blocked via magic) until they choose whether they'll be men or women.
 There are several trans and non-binary characters, including the protagonist in The Black Tides of Heaven and secondary characters throughout the series, and I enjoyed the way gender and identity were handled.

-★ An Unkindness of Ghosts by Rivers Solomon (enby author!)
+★ An Unkindness of Ghosts by Rivers Solomon (non-binary author!)

-This takes place on a space ship working its way on a generations-long journey, where gender has become tied up with social class and locality, and the (autistic) protagonist is hard to read as cis.
+This takes place on a spaceship on a generations-long journey, where gender has become tied up with social class and locality, and the (autistic) protagonist is hard to read as cis.
 Wrapped up with lots of other intriguing world-building and relevant social themes, it made for a fascinating read.

 SFF with Good Trans-Ish Protagonists